Basketball Tips - How to practice in the off season...

 Some players practice all summer and never get any better, while others improve dramatically.
 Why?
-It's has to do with practicing correctly, or what you really need to practice to improve.
-All players need to work on (1)ball handling skills, (2)shooting, (3)work under the backboard, (4)offensive moves, (5)free-throw shooting, (6)fingertip tipping and jumping drills.
+It's has to do with practicing correctly - those things that you really need to improve upon.
+All players need to work on (1) ball-handling skills, (2) shooting, (3) finishing under the backboard, (4) offensive moves, (5) free-throw shooting, (6) fingertip tipping and jumping drills.

 Practice at home, four or five days a week.
-Just playing in a summer league won't do a lot to help your fundamentals.
+Playing in a summer league is fine but won't do a lot to help your fundamentals.

 Ball-Handling

-Spend 10 minutes doing our standard ball-handling drills, and dribbling drills.
-See the Ball Handling, Stationary Dribbling Drills, and Sideline Dribbling Drills handouts.
-See the video clips.
+Spend 10 minutes doing standard ball-handling drills, and dribbling drills.
+See:

 Under the Backboard (Mikan Drill)